data-prep-kit/data-prep-kit/transforms/code/code2parquet/README.md

 ## Description

-This code2parquet transform is designed to convert raw particularly ZIP files contain programming files (.py, .c, .java, etc) , into Parquet format.
+The code2parquet transform is designed to convert raw files, in particular ZIP files, containing programming files (.py, .c, .java, etc), into Parquet format.
-As a transform It is built to handle concurrent processing of Ray-based multiple files using multiprocessing for efficient execution.
+As a transform, it is built to handle concurrent processing of Ray-based multiple files using multiprocessing for efficient execution.
 Each file contained within the ZIP is transformed into a distinct row within the Parquet dataset, adhering to the below schema.

-### Input
+## Contributor

+- Saptha Surendra (Saptha.Surendran@ibm.com)

-### Output Columns annotated by this transform
+## Output Columns annotated by this transform

 | output column name | data type | description |
 |:---|:---|:---|